AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 #### 9. What are the use cases for each available Profiles endpoint? {#authentication-phase-faq9}

-The Profiles endpoints are designed to provide client application the capability to know the user's authentication status, access user metadata information, find the method used to authenticate or the entity used to provide identity.
+The basic Profiles endpoints are designed to provide client application the capability to know the user's authentication status, access user metadata information, find the method used to authenticate or the entity used to provide identity.

 Each endpoint suits a specific use case, as follows: